hitesh-garg-data/Finance-SQL-Mini-Project/README.md

 GitHub (version control)

-**Note:** Some aggregate query screenshots may show a NULL row due to an Excel “Total Row” being present in the source table during early preprocessing.
+**Note:** Some aggregate query screenshots may show a NULL row due to an Excel table “Total Row” being included in the source data during early preprocessing and later exported to CSV.
 This was identified as a data hygiene issue and does not affect the SQL logic or analytical conclusions.